Washington Mind Young People’s Project offer 1-1 counselling and groupwork for young people aged 11+ who live within the City of Sunderland.

 YoungMinds

-We’re the UK’s leading charity fighting for children and young people’s mental health.
-We will make sure all young people get the best possible mental health.
+is the UK’s leading charity fighting for children and young people’s mental health.
+They make sure all young people get the best possible mental health.

 The service we offer continues to evolve, and we use a participatory approach to engage with young people as advisors.
 This enables us to develop new ways of engaging with our community to reduce the stigma around mental health and enable people to access support at the most appropriate time.